ChibiOS/ChibiOS/readme.txt

 *** 1.3.1 ***
 - FIX: Removed mention of an obsolete option from the documentation (bug 2799507).
+- NEW: Abstract digital I/O ports driver, this driver defines a common interface for digital I/O operations, this should help to create more portable applications and, in general, make easier to work with ChibiOS/RT on multiple architectures.
 - Documentation section reorganization and fixes.
 - Changed the STM32 demo stack sizes, it was incorrectly adjusted in version 1.3.0 but it did not create problems (not a bug).